traefik/traefik/docs/content/middlewares/http/ratelimit.md

 If several strategies are defined at the same time, an error will be raised.
 If none are set, the default is to use the request's remote address field (as an `ipStrategy`).

+!!! important PROXY Protocol

+    In case of a PROXY Protocol connection, the request's remote address is the PROXY Protocol header `sourceAddr` value.

 #### `sourceCriterion.ipStrategy`

 The `ipStrategy` option defines two parameters that configures how Traefik determines the client IP: `depth`, and `excludedIPs`.